shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 ## Packages and deals

 Packages are a great way to leverage Microsoft user data with your campaigns.
 Currently, Windows AppNetwork and Windows Phone AppNetwork offer a few packages broken out by content category such as entertainment, games, and news.
-See [Buying Microsoft Deals](buying-microsoft-deals.md) for more.
+For more information, see [Buying Microsoft Deals](buying-microsoft-deals.md).

 ## Extra information